cschpc/elmfire-on-KNL/Reports/Optimization.md

 The main parts of the code doing reductions to arrays is the I/O and the part of the code that updates each particles effect on the field.
 The I/O functions are only called at specific intervals and as such are not as performance critical, in this case we solved the reductions into arrays using OpenMP atomic statements as not to increase the need for a large OpenMP stack size.
 The part that updates the effect the particles have on the field updates not only the cell which the current particle resides in but also adjacent cells, when doing this in a shared memory parallel case multiple threads can easily end up wanting to update the same cells at the same time.
 Since we also determined this function is one of the ones where the majority of the time is spent we cannot solve these race conditions by applying atomic operations to these update since the performance penalty would be to great.
 In this case we need to use OpenMP reduction cause, even though it comes with an increase in the memory usage.

 <!-- scheduling -->
-The load distribution between the iterations of certain loops is also a thing worth examining, in this code as we found one loops that had an uneven load distribution, the loop responsible for computing the interaction between particles.
+The load distribution between the iterations of certain loops is also a thing worth examining, in this code as we found a few loops that had an uneven load distribution, the main issue loop responsible for computing the interaction between particles.
 In this loop there is significantly more work that needs to be done in the beginning of it than in the end, leading to the first threads having to do more work and the last ones sitting idle most of the time in the case where the default static scheduling is used.
-Looking at the profiler results this becomes fairly obvious, so for this loop dynamic scheduling is a better option.
+Looking at the profiler results this becomes fairly obvious, so for this loop either dynamic scheduling, or static scheduling with a segment size of one, or is a better option.

 <!-- random number generation -->
 Parts of the code relies on random number generation, which in the original version was not generated in a way that would have been safe to be called from multiple threads.
 We rewrote the random number generation to be safe to be called from multiple threads.
 This involved giving each thread its own random number generation and seeding these with a seed that was unique to that thread.